-This handbook provides information which may be of interest to you as a candidate in the 2019 local government elections.
+This handbook provides information which may be of interest to you as a candidate in the 2022 local government elections.

-More information specific to the Taranaki Regional Council's current work programme and financial position is included in the council's pre-election report, available at www.trc.govt.nz in July 2019.
+More information specific to Taranaki Regional Council's current work programme and financial position is included in the council's pre-election report, available at www.trc.govt.nz in July 2022.
+The triennial elections of elected members to Taranaki Regional Council are being conducted by postal vote concluding on Saturday 8 October 2022.